schpet/cvthls/README.md

 # cvthls: convert video to hls

-cli to convert video files
+cli to convert video files into HLS chunks and a playlist. upload them to R2/S3/etc with rclone.

 adapted from
 [wesbos/R2-video-streaming](https://github.com/wesbos/R2-video-streaming)

 > [!NOTE]
-> project is very much WIP, mostly just an excuse to mess around with deno and jsr
+> project is very much WIP, mostly just an excuse to mess around with deno and
+> jsr

 ## usage